FFmpeg/FFV1/ffv1.md

 An FFV1 bitstream is composed of a series of 1 or more `Frames` and (when required) a `Configuration Record`.

-Within the following sub-sections, pseudo-code is used to explain the structure of each FFV1 bitstream component, as described in [the section on `Pseudo-Code`](#pseudocode).
+Within the following sub-sections, pseudo-code is used to explain the structure of each FFV1 bitstream component, as described in [the section on Pseudo-Code](#pseudocode).
 The following table lists symbols used to annotate that pseudo-code in order to define the storage of the data referenced in that line of pseudo-code.

 |Symbol| Definition                                             |
 |------|--------------------------------------------------------|